Polymer Clay Striped Buttons: Chevron Wraps and Drum Blanks

 Choose a lighter sanded or buffed finish when the pattern needs to stay crisp and graphic.
 Choose gloss only when the reference really depends on a lacquered, glassy, or magnified surface.

-Sculpey Gloss Glaze is one finish option to test when you want more shine, but check compatibility on baked scrap before you standardize it.
+Sculpey Gloss Glaze is one finish option to test when you want more shine, but check compatibility on baked scrap before you use it on finished pieces.

 That is the decision that keeps patterned buttons from drifting into six different diameters, six different heights, and six different fit and finish outcomes.